algolia/algoliasearch-client-scala/README.md

 #### Indexing parameters
- * **attributesToIndex**: (array of strings) The list of fields you want to index.<br/>If set to null, all textual and numerical attributes of your objects are indexed.
-Be sure to update it to get optimal results.<br/>This parameter has two important uses:
+ * **attributesToIndex**: (array of strings) The list of attributes you want index (i.e. to make searchable).<br/>If set to null, all textual and numerical attributes of your objects are indexed.
+Make sure you updated this setting to get optimal results.<br/>This parameter has two important uses:
-  * *Limit the attributes to index*.<br/>For example, if you store a binary image in base64, you want to store it and be able to retrieve it, but you don't want to search in the base64 string.
+  * *Limit the attributes to index*.<br/>For example, if you store the URL of a picture, you want to store it and be able to retrieve it, but you probably don't want to search in the URL.
-  * *Control part of the ranking*.<br/>(see the ranking parameter for full explanation) Matches in attributes at the beginning of the list will be considered more important than matches in attributes further down the list.
+  * *Control part of the ranking*.<br/> Matches in attributes at the beginning of the list will be considered more important than matches in attributes further down the list.
 In one attribute, matching text at the beginning of the attribute will be considered more important than text after.
 You can disable this behavior if you add your attribute inside `unordered(AttributeName)`.
 For example, `attributesToIndex: ["title", "unordered(text)"]`.
 You can decide to have the same priority for two attributes by passing them in the same string using a comma as a separator.
 For example `title` and `alternative_title` have the same priority in this example, which is different than text priority: `attributesToIndex:["title,alternative_title", "text"]`.
+To get a full description of how the Ranking works, you can have a look at our [Ranking guide](https://www.algolia.com/doc/relevance/ranking).
-* **numericAttributesToIndex**: (array of strings) All numerical attributes are automatically indexed as numerical filters.
+ * **numericAttributesToIndex**: (array of strings) All numerical attributes are automatically indexed as numerical filters (allowing filtering operations like `<` and `<=`).
 If you don't need filtering on some of your numerical attributes, you can specify this list to speed up the indexing.<br/> If you only need to filter on a numeric value with the operator '=', you can speed up the indexing by specifying the attribute with `equalOnly(AttributeName)`.
 The other operators will be disabled.
  * **attributesForFaceting**: (array of strings) The list of fields you want to use for faceting.
 All strings in the attribute selected for faceting are extracted and added as a facet.
 If set to null, no attribute is used for faceting.
- * **attributeForDistinct**: The attribute name used for the `Distinct` feature.
+ * **attributeForDistinct**: The name of the attribute used for the `Distinct` feature.
 This feature is similar to the SQL "distinct" keyword.
-When enabled in queries with the `distinct=1` parameter, all hits containing a duplicate value for this attribute are removed from results.
-For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed.
+When enabled in queries with the `distinct=1` parameter, all hits containing a duplicate value for this attribute are removed from the results.
+For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the first one is kept and the others are removed from the results.
+To get a full understanding of how `Distinct` works, you can have a look at our [guide on distinct](https://www.algolia.com/doc/search/distinct).
  * **ranking**: (array of strings) Controls the way results are sorted.<br/>We have nine available criteria:
   * **typo**: Sort according to number of typos.
   * **geo**: Sort according to decreasing distance when performing a geo location based search.